disclaimer

 How to Find Marriage Records in Oklahoma

-• Identify the county where the record is stored - Marriage records are generally stored at the County Clerk's Office at the location of the marriage.
+• Identify the county where the record is stored.
+Marriage records are generally stored at the County Clerk’s Office at the marriage location.

-• Visit the County Clerk's Office in person, call the official phone line, or log in to the office website for information on how to access the particular marriage record.
+• For information on how to access a particular marriage record, visit the County Clerk’s Office in person, call the official phone line, or log in to the office website.

-• Provide necessary information about the owners of the marriage record (this includes the full name, date of marriage, and location)
+• Provide necessary information about the owners of the marriage record (this includes the full name, marriage dates, date of marriage, and location) to help locate the correct record.

 • Pay the required fee (the amount can be between $5 and $50)

-• Complete and submit a marriage records request form
+• Complete and submit a marriage records request form.
+Requests can be submitted in writing if required by the office.

-Note: You may need to show proof of identity, such as a passport, state-issued ID, or a driver's license.
+Note: You may need proof of identity, such as a passport, state-issued ID, or a driver’s license.

 How to Get a Marriage License in Oklahoma